openziti/ziti-db-explorer/SECURITY.md

 # Security Policy

-## Supported Versions

-Only the latest version is supported.

-## Reporting a Vulnerability

-Please report any issue on the GitHub issue tracker for this project.
+Please refer to the [openziti-security repository](https://github.com/openziti/openziti-security) for details of the security policies and processes for this repository.